 Cancer brings a lot of things into your life.
 Plenty of scary things come along with it, and you never forget those.
 But we found that having a child with cancer also brings some good as well.
 We received so much support from family and friends, plus our school and community.
 Strangers prayed for Hannah, sent her cards and well-wishes and even gifts to help brighten her spirits.

 However, childhood cancer robs kids of many things, including a ‘normal’ childhood.
 Some kids are in treatment for years and miss out on so many typical experiences.
 Thankfully, camp isn’t one of them.
 Here in Michigan we are fortunate to have two week-long overnight camps for childhood cancer patients, and Hannah was able to attend both of them.
 Both camps have doctors and nurses on staff; some of them were even from our own hospital.
-Packing up your child for a week away is difficult to begin with, and packing up a medically sensitive one is even more so.
+Packing up your child for a week away is difficult to begin with.
+Packing up a medically sensitive one is even more so.
 Our kids had never gone away to overnight camp before, so this was an entirely new experience.

 The rest of our family also experienced camp that summer as well.
 Along with a week of camp for kids with cancer, Special Days Camp also offers a camp for their siblings to get away and enjoy a week of making summertime memories.
 The girls are eligible to keep attending this camp until they finish high school.

 Our entire family spent a weekend at a Cowboy Camp-Out with other pediatric cancer families, put on by Camp Casey.
 We were also pampered and loved on that summer when we attended Starlight Shores Family Camp.
 This camp pairs volunteer families with childhood cancer families to allow the cancer families to get away from the hospital and worry and truly be ‘relaxed, renewed and restored’.
-Along with swimming, games, crafts and other fun activities, my husband and I had the chance to meet with other cancer parents throughout the week to learn and share about our experiences.
+Along with swimming, games, crafts and other fun activities, my husband and I had the chance to meet with other childhood cancer parents throughout the week to learn and share about our experiences.
 Not only did we make friends, but we enjoyed the best family time that we’d had in quite a while.

 Traveling with a Cancer Kid